siddhant08-lol/siddhant-website/README.md

-# siddhant-website
+# ☕ Coffee Website

-This Coffee Website is a modern and fully responsive web project built using HTML, CSS, and JavaScript, designed to showcase a stylish and user-friendly café experience.
-The website features an attractive coffee-themed layout, smooth navigation, interactive elements, and responsive design that works seamlessly across desktop, tablet, and mobile devices.
-It includes sections such as home, about, menu, and contact, making it perfect for practicing front-end development skills while creating a clean and visually appealing user interface.
+A modern and responsive coffee shop website built to showcase delicious coffee, menu items, and online customer engagement.
+This project is designed with a clean UI, smooth user experience, and mobile-friendly layout.

+---

+ 🛠️ Technologies Used

+* HTML5
+* CSS3
+* JavaScript